Addressing value chain emissions

 Building robust emission data foundations

 As part of our continued efforts to decarbonize our products and value chain, we are building the foundations for an effective data architecture.
-In 2022, we engaged with customers to identify their data needs and how we could support their sustainability journey.
-We initiated several projects to further develop the consistency and transparency of sustainability data across functions, strengthening our internal processes and controls.
+We are engaging with customers to identify their data needs and how we could support their sustainability journey.
+We have initiated several projects to further develop the consistency and transparency of sustainability data across functions, strengthening our internal processes and controls.

-To deliver accurate and up-to-date information about our products’ use-phase emissions and the corresponding avoided emissions, we collect information from our upstream and downstream business partners, such as the final end-user, country of destination, type of application, and carbon footprint.
-In 2023, we will continue to integrate our ESG data processes into our business infrastructure paving the way for third-party verified ESG reporting.
+To deliver accurate and up-to-date information about our products’ use-phase emissions and the corresponding avoided emissions, we collect information from our upstream and downstream business partners.

-Approximately 98% of the emissions accounted for in our science-based target baseline occur from the energy consumed during customers’ use of the products we manufacture.
+Our downstream scope 3 emissions from the use of sold products account for around 96% of our total carbon footprint and amount to approximately 120 million tons annually.
 While the carbon intensity of the used energy decreases over time, we work to find ways to reduce the carbon footprint of our products, identifying levers to make them more energy efficient and optimize their use of energy.
 This calls for new solutions, ranging from business model innovation to product and market portfolio mix strategies.
 We also focus on establishing strong partnerships with customers to drive use-phase emissions down.

 Research and development